-Some speaking mediums-and there are many such-not only speak the language with which they are acquainted, but other languages.
+Some speaking mediums-and there are many such -not only speak the language with which they are acquainted, but other languages.
 In other words, they have "the gift of tongues."
-It is no uncommon thing for a medium, understanding only the English language, to write or speak the French, Spanish, Italian, Hebrew, Greek, and other languages.
-Can this be explained by any known laws of philosophy aside from the spiritual theory ?
+It is no uncommon thing for a medium, understanding only the English language. to write or speak the French, Spanish, Italian, Hebrew, Greek, and other languages.
+Can this be explained by any known laws of philosophy aside from the spiritual theory?
 If so, the miracle of Pentecost should no longer be regarded as remarkable.
-Do we not therefore see in the "speaking medium" a close similarity to those persons spoken of by Paul, as having "the gift of tongues"?
+Do we not therefore see in the "speaking medium" a close similarity to those persons spoken of by Paul, as having "the gift of tongues?"

-HEALING MEDIUMS.-Whatever may be the power which has produced the extraordinary cures which have been attributed by its believers to spiritual influence, it is certain that it is closely identified with "the gift of healing" spoken of by the
+HEALING MEDIUMS.-Whatever may be the power which produced the extraordinary cures which is attributed to spiritual influence, it is certainly closely identified with "the gift of healing" spoken of by the Apostle.

-Apostle.
 We are led to believe, by what Paul says, that many of the believers in Christ possessed this gift.
-It is undeniable that many possess the gift of healing now, whose cures, if they had occurred in the time of the Apostles, would have been recorded as miracles.
-By a power claimed as spiritual, within the last five years, the blind have literally been made to see the otherwise incurably lame have been made to walk and persons whose cases have been pronounced by the doctors as incurable, have by spirit power been made well.
+It is undeniable that many possess the gift of healing now, whose cures, if they had occurred in the times of the Apostles, would have been recorded as miracles.
+By a power claimed as spiritual, within the last few years, the blind have literally been made to see-the otherwise hopeless lame have been pronounced by the doctors as incurable, have by spirit power been made well.
 Many of these cures of the blind, the lame, and the sick, have been made almost instantaneously, and without a particle of medicine, or any outward application, except simply the laying on of hands.
 If it were not against our purpose, we could give the names of persons now residing in this city, in whose families such cures have been performed.

-We have thus mentioned three of the phases of the spiritual phenomena which appear to us identical with the "spiritual gifts" spoken of in the Bible.
+We have thus mentioned three of the phases of the spiritual phenomena which appear to us indentical with the "spiritual gifts" spoken of in the Bible.
 We might enlarge on this branch of the subject, and still further compare the other spiritual gifts, but we prefer to leave it with our readers to examine and judge for themselves.

 And now a momentous question arises, which must address itself to every professor of Christianity.
-If, as we think we have clearly shown, these classes of the modern manifestations are identical with those which followed the teachings of Christ in the times of the Apostles, and which he said would surely follow the true teacher, have we in the Christian Church of the present day any sure evidence that we have the true gospel of Jesus preached to us from the pulpit?
-In speaking of his miracles, Christ distinctly says: "He that believeth in me, the works that I do shall he do also; and greater works than these shall he do."
-It is simply folly, to say that the age of miracles or spiritual manifestations became extinct with the death of the immediate Apostles of Christ, for history bears us out in the statement that those "gifts" of the Spirit remained active in the Church for several centuries after the death of Christ.
+If, as we think, we have clearly shown these classes of the modern manifestations are identical with those which followed the teachings of Christ in the times of the Apostles, and which he said would surely follow the true teacher; have we in the Christian Church of the present day any sure evidence that we have the true gospel of Jesus preached to us from the pulpit?
+"He that believeth in me, the works that I do shall he do also; and greater works than these shall he do."
+It is simply folly to say that the age of miracles or spiritual, manifestations became extinct with the death of the immediate Apostles of Christ, for history bears us out in the statement that those "gifts" of the Spirit remained active in the Church for several centuries after the death of Christ.
 We will only mention a few cases which may be gleaned from the history of the Church.
-We quote from an able article upon the subject by the Rev. Mr. Fishbough, of New York.
+We quote from an able article upon the subject by the Kev.
+Mr. Fishbough, of New York:-